yujuem/12740project.github.io/README.md

   - Non conducting and thermally insulating
   - Have opening for the sensor

 To meet these requirements, the box consists of two compartments that can be easily disintegrated.
 The top compartment houses the entire circuit and the sensors are attached to the bottom part of the top panel.
-This ensures protection from ambient environment.
+This ensures protection from the ambient environment.
 Moreover, the box is made up of wood to prevent thermal and electric conduction.

 **Design**

 ![](images/sensor.png)
-Figure 6. the design of device
+Figure 6. the design of the device

 **OpenChrip**